 Measure: Peer Supporters will obtain certification within 15 months of hire and be registered within 18 months of hire (from the Board of Counseling)

 Benchmark: There is not a benchmark at this time as FY24 is the first year collecting this information.
 We will revisit setting a benchmark next year.

-DLA-20 Measure: 6-month change in DLA-20 scores for youth (ages 6-17) and adults (age 18 or over) receiving outpatient services in substance use disorder program areas.

-Benchmark: At least 35% of individuals receiving 310 Outpatient Services in Program Areas 300 scoring below a 4.0 on a DLA-20 assessment will demonstrate at least 0.5 growth within two fiscal quarters.

 Attachment 1